Em1tt/ametrine.host/README.md

   3. ``npm run start`` to start the website up

 **Default port: ``3000``**

-© Amethyst.host.
-Distribution / Modification of our software is prohibited.
+© Amethyst.host | Distribution / Modification of our software is prohibited.